Status

 LibraryThing member QuakerReviews

-Griswold asks: how do our Friends meetings let seekers know that they are at the start of a spiritual journey, and then guide them on that journey?
-He writes a guide to a Quaker pilgrim's progress, to the process of spiritual deepening as a Friend, to eight vital aspects of Quaker spiritual growth.
 For example, his section on discipline shows how discipline grows out of our commitment to relationship with the Divine, and the role of various spiritual disciplines in nurturing the Seed.
 I particularly like his paragraphs on Quaker committee work as a spiritual discipline!
 The section on discernment explains why this Quaker group process is essential to our spiritual growth.
 In all, this pamphlet is an excellent contribution to a sparse contemporary literature on practical spiritual formation in the Quaker Way.
-It is richly insightful and helpful, and could be the basis for a fruitful program of spiritual nurture for an individual or a group.… (more)
+It is richly insightful and helpful, and could be the basis for a fruitful program of spiritual nurture for an individual or a group.
+Show Less

 LibraryThing member kaulsu

 I enjoyed reading this book, but the person I read it to did not like some of Griswold's vocabulary, especially "discipline" and "submission."
-This had much to do with the person and the situation in which they find themself (non-gendered pronoun problem in agreement with "they"), combined with the difficulties in hearing the English used by early Friends.
+This had much to do with the person and the situation in which they find themself (non-gendered pronoun problem in agreement with "they"), combined with the

 The eight words are: